hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 ### Job suspension

-TBD: job suspension creates snapshot.
-What if it is indeterminate?
+Job suspension creates snapshot.
+If the snapshot is indeterminate, Job will be suspended anyway.
-There are already some warnings in `Job.suspend()` docs that the job can be restarted instead of suspended.
+Snapshot state (if the update was successful or lost) will be resolved when the job is resumed.

 ### Job suspension on failure

-Job restart due to failed snapshot (indeterminate result of `JobExecutionRecord` write) should not trigger yet another snapshot if `suspendOnFailure` is enabled.
+Job restart due to failed snapshot (indeterminate result of `JobExecutionRecord` write) will not be treated as failure and will not suspend job if `suspendOnFailure` is enabled.
+Additionally, `suspendOnFailure` does not initiate snapshot.

 ### Exported snapshots (Enterprise version)

 Exported snapshots are performed as follows:
 1. if the job is running, take snapshot but write data to `exportedSnapshot.<name>` IMap instead of ordinary snapshot data IMap
-2. if the job is suspended, copy most recent automatic snapshot data to `exportedSnapshot.<name>` IMap
+2. if the job is suspended, copy most recent automatic snapshot data to `exportedSnapshot.<name>` IMap.
+   Before copying Jet will ensure that JobExecutionRecord is safe so appropriate snapshot is copied.

 First case will benefit from added protection against corruption.
 `IndeterminateOperationStateException` at the last stage (writing `SnapshotVerificationRecord`)